bdarcus/courses-intro-human-geography/glossary.md

 International Division of Labor
 :   A spatial division of labor that spans international borders.

+New International Division of Labor
+:   One way to describe the globalization of manufacturing economies
+    beginning in the 1960s.
+This division of labor involved the movement of lower-skill manufacturing work from core to periphery and semi-periphery.

+Old International Division of Labor
+:   A division of labor largely associated with the era of European colonialism,
+    where former colonies provided raw materials to core states, which in turn produced higher-value finished goods.
+Often colonial powers enforced these unequal trade relationships through force, or other coercion.

 Spatial Divison of Labor
 :   The fact that divisions of labor take place in space; that _where_ work
     gets done may be as significant as _who_ does that work.